vic-ma/howtodismantle.github.io/_posts/2024-06-11-Catch-Me-If-You-Can-The-ultimate-Guide-on-how-to-handle-Exceptions-in-LUA.md

 ## Exceptions in Lua code

 In most modern programming languages, there's a special block that can catch exceptions and handle them (like try-catch in C#).
 In Lua, it's a bit different.
-In Lua, we need to encapsulate the code into a so called pcode function.
-The technical details are well explained in [this article](https://www.lua.org/pil/8.4.html#:~:text=If%20you%20need%20to%20handle,call)%20to%20encapsulate%20your%20code.&text=Of%20course%2C%20you%20can%20call,...%20else%20...).
-That sounds much more complicated than it is.
-Let's jump into a general sample like the one below.
-The actual code is monitored and the whole block returns a variable called "success" which is either true or false.
-The second variable "result" is an object with the attributes "message" for the actual error message and "type".
-Apart from the type that happen in a SAP context, the two types can be
+In Lua, we need to encapsulate the code in a `pcall` function.
+The technical details are well explained in the [Lua docs on error handling](https://www.lua.org/pil/8.4.html).
+It looks more complicated than it really is.
+Consider this example of error handling in LUA:

-1. "LUA", which means the exception happened within the Lua code, e.g. trying to access an element within a list that doesn't exist.
-2. "SYS:XXX", which is set, when the exception "XXX" happens somewhere in the runtime environment, e.g. when we try to connect to a data server that doesn't respond, it's filled with "SYS:SqlException".
-With the the help of "XXX" we can even distuinguish between different types or sources of runtime exceptions.

 {% highlight lua %}
 local success, result = trycatch(function()